How can I tell if my baby has autism?

 Six-month-old babies make more noise, adding consonant sounds to say things like “Da” and “ma” or “ba.”
 They are even more expressive and seek out interactions with their parents.
 Parents should feel as if they are having “conversations” with their babies at this age: baby makes noise, parents mimic back the sound that their child just made, then baby mimics back the sound, like a back and forth conversation.

 All nine-month-olds should know their name.
-Meaning, parents should be convinced that their baby looks over at them in response to their name being called.
+Meaning, parents should see their baby responding to their name being called.
 Baby-babble at this age, while it may not include actual words yet, should sound very much like the language that they are exposed to primarily, with intonation (varying voice pitch) as well.
 Babies at this age should also do things to see “what happens.”
 For example, they drop food off their high chairs and watch it fall, they bang toys together, shake toys, taste them, etc.

 Our next post will show signs of autism in toddlers.